Arto1234/asm_repo/README.md

 TODO:
 1. GPIO mode parameters' reading in a parametrised way.
 Now functions basically from stdin.
 2. Raspberry Pi 3 GPIO mode settings' verifying.
-X. Program that reads events from certain GPIO inputs and calculates their amount per time frame.
+3. Program that reads events from certain GPIO inputs and calculates their amount per time frame.

 I'll may do the Part X with C (considering also asm).